ember-cli/eslint-plugin-ember/docs/rules/no-unused-services.md

 export default class MyComponent extends Component {
   @service() myService;

-  // foo is not referenced below at all
+  // myService is not referenced below at all
 }
 ```